 In this regard, Opera has again taken a similar route and has built in a VPN tool.
 With just a single click, you could enable it and browse via the location of your choice.
-Likewise, it also displays some additional information sets such as the total data exchanged and its date and time.
-You could even use this VPN in the Private Browsing mode.
+Likewise, it also displays some additional information sets, such as the total data exchanged and its date and time.
+You could even use this VPN in Private Browsing mode.

-If we turn our attention towards Firefox, then there’s no built-in Virtual Private Network.
+If we turn our attention toward Firefox, there’s no built-in Virtual Private Network.
 As a result, you would again have to be on the lookout for a decent VPN app or software.

 While Opera’s VPN is still far from a finished product, its presence in its ecosystem by default makes the job easier for the end-user.
 As a result, it takes the upper hand over Firefox in the battle of VPNs!

 Having cross-device support has now become a necessity rather than a luxury.
 Syncing all your data and allowing you to access your contents from all the linked devices streamlines all our workflow data.

 Once you sign in with your Opera account, your bookmarks, history passwords, and saved data are easily accessible across all the linked devices.
 Then its My Flow features prove to be the icing on the cake.
-Without even logging into your account, you could easily share different file types, including images, videos, links, notes, among others.
+Without logging into your account, you could easily share different file types, including images, videos, links, and notes.

 Firefox also allows you to sync browser data across different devices.
 Just sign in via your account, and then you can access bookmarks, settings, data, and opened tabs between all these devices.

 While both browsers come with a decent cross-device support system, Opera’s My Flow feature manages to edge out its competitor with ease.